 No one knew what Amazon would do with its largest entrance yet into bricks and mortar retailing.
-The deal closed in August and Whole Foods received a flurry of attention that focused on an announcement that the chain would cut prices on some top sellers like avocados, almond butter, and rotisserie chicken.
+The deal closed in August and Whole Foods received a flurry of attention.
+Mostly focused on an announcement that the chain would cut prices on some top sellers like avocados, almond butter, and rotisserie chicken.

 My industry colleagues and I frequently talk about the reinvention of Whole Foods.
 It left me wondering what the average consumer thinks about the new Whole Foods.

-So, Revenue Architects conducted a survey in February 2018 to assess changing consumer perceptions toward Whole Foods.
+So, I conducted a survey in February 2018 to assess changing consumer perceptions toward Whole Foods.

 When we focus just on those who do shop at Whole Foods, most of them (52 percent) won’t be changing their shopping behavior because of the Amazon purchase.

-A notable portion of the survey respondents say they are less likely or much less likely to shop at Whole Foods now, and it will be important to track whether and in what way the spending of those shoppers is migrating.
-Some have hypothesized that dedicated organic shoppers might be wary that Amazon will stray from Whole Foods’ product standards, a departure that seems possible after a report that Amazon’s management is interested in adding popular, high-volume, conventional products like Coca-Cola to its shelves.
+A notable portion of the survey respondents say they are less likely or much less likely to shop at Whole Foods now.
+It will be important to track whether and in what way the spending of those shoppers is migrating.
+Some have hypothesized that dedicated organic shoppers might be wary that Amazon will stray from Whole Foods’ product standards.
+This departure seems possible after a report that Amazon’s management is interested in adding popular, high-volume, conventional products like Coca-Cola to its shelves.

-An almost equal portion of shoppers, though, say they are more likely or much more likely to shop at Whole Foods now, possibly inspired by the innovation and lower prices that Amazon might bring to the chain.
+An almost equal portion of shoppers, though, say they are more likely or much more likely to shop at Whole Foods now.
+This could possibly be inspired by the innovation and lower prices that Amazon might bring to the chain.

 What is abundantly clear, though, is that Amazon has invested considerable sums into dominating online retail, and that they are actively seeking ways to bring innovation to traditional bricks and mortar retail.